 Cybersecurity is a significant industry, and there are many security solutions on the market.
-Do we know which ones work and which do not?
-Let us keep with the idea that when we look at the world of cybersecurity attacks and issues, we are looking at a world of digital pathogens.
+Do we know which ones work and which don't?
+Let us keep with the idea that when we look at the world of cybersecurity attacks and issues, we're looking at a world of digital pathogens.

 How does this work in the digital world?

-It is important that we first classify digital anomalies accordingly.
-While the treatment for malicious or non-malicious anomalies may be the same, knowing which one is which is important because it is how we identify threats.
-So that is the first step.
+It’s important that we first classify digital anomalies accordingly.
+While the treatment for malicious or non-malicious anomalies may be the same, knowing which is which is important because it’s how we identify threats.
+So that’s the first step.

 However, as far as treatments go, things are all over the place.
-There is more than one way to treat a digital illness, but only a few are generally effective, and even less fall into the category of ideal.
+There is more than one way to treat a digital illness, but only a few are generally effective, and even fewer fall into the category of ‘ideal’.
 How are we supposed to sort the wheat from the chaff based on a sales pitch?

-In the U.S. Food and Drugs Administration (FDA), for example, we have a concept known as clinical trials.
-Every approved treatment has to go through such trials and because human lives are at risk, they can be lengthy.
+In the US Food and Drugs Administration (FDA), for example, we have a concept known as clinical trials.
+Every approved treatment must go through such trials and because human lives are at risk, they can be lengthy.
 In the end, we come to a determination and consensus on what does work and can generally rely on such treatments every time.

-This is something that is lacking in the digital world and is what is needed to make this whole process more efficient.
-What we have today is lots of different treatments and new ones coming on every day, but what ends up in the marketplace is the product with the best financial backing and marketing engine driving it forward.
-Again, it is not unlike the snake oil salesmen of yore.
+This is something that’s lacking in the digital world and is what is needed to make this whole process more efficient.
+What we have today is lots of different treatments and new ones coming every day, but what ends up in the marketplace is the product with the best financial backing and marketing engine driving it forward.
+Again, it isn’t unlike the snake oil salesmen of yore.
 Hire a good pitchman and you will make money.

-We can talk more about this later.
-Just think about this for a moment.
+We talk more about this later.
+Just think about it for a moment.